Debt and return pursuit: CIS: in-year and end-of-year process: overview and legislation

 Legislation supporting end of year

 The Income Tax (Construction Industry Scheme) Regulations came into effect on the 6 April 2005.

 Where a return has been received for PAYE Underpayments the following legislation still applies.

 - Para 76 of the Income Tax (Pay as you earn Regulations 2003) still applies for pursuit of any PAYE

 - Reg.
 42(4) of the Education (Student Loans) (Repayments) Regulations 2000 for Student Loan deductions

 - Para 17 of Schedule 4 Social Security (Contributions) Regulations 2001 for National Insurance Contributions.

-The rules for charging interest have not changed.
-Interest continues to be charged from the 19 April following the end of the deduction year or from the 22 April for electronic payments.
+Up to 2014-15, interest continued to be charged from the 19 April following the end of the deduction year or from the 22 April for electronic payments.
 From 2014-15 onwards, interest is charged monthly.